smurfix/DaBroker/doc/server.rst

     R:('static','root')‹ABCDEFGH›

-You can now do this
+You can now do this on the client:

     >>> print broker.root.status.health
     OK